cornell-brg/pymtl-tut-hls/README.md

 - The Verilog (`pc.v`) file synthesized by Vivado HLS.
 - A PyMTL wrapper file (`pc.py`) that exposes the Verilog module as a PyMTL module.
-- A PyMTL test bench (`pc_test.v`) that specifies the test harness as well as the test dataset.
+- A PyMTL test bench (`pc_test.py`) that specifies the test harness as well as the test dataset.

-The following code shows how to define the Verilog population count module as a  PyMTL module and how to wrap this Verilog-based PyMTL module in an overall design that can be instantiated in the test bench..
+The following code shows how to define the Verilog PopCount module as a  PyMTL module and how to wrap this Verilog-based PyMTL module in an overall design that can be instantiated in the test bench..